pandoc/lua-filters/doi2cite/README.md

 `__from_DOI.bib`, but the **place** of the file can be changed (e.g.
 `'./refs/__from_DOI.bib'` or `'refs\\__from_DOI.bib'` for Windows).
 Yo
 u can designate the filepath in the document yaml header.
-The yaml key is `bibliography`, which is also used by Pandoc-citeproc.
+The yaml key is `bibliography`, which is also used by --citeproc.

 # Example